 Perry, Eaves score early as Ducks down Canucks 4-1

-Anaheim Ducks right wing Corey Perry celebrates his goal with teammate Nick Ritchie during first period NHL hockey action against the Vancouver Canucks, in Vancouver, British Columbia, Tuesday, March 28, 2017.
-Anaheim Ducks center Chris Wagner puts Vancouver Canucks defenseman Christopher Tanev into the boards during the second period of an NHL hockey game in Vancouver, British Columbia, Tuesday, March 28, 2017.
+Anaheim Ducks right wing Patrick Eaves celebrates his goal with teammate Antoine Vermette as Vancouver Canucks defenseman Nikita Tryamkin looks on during first period NHL action in Vancouver, British Columbia, Tuesday, March 28, 2017.
+Vancouver Canucks left wing Sven Baertschi vies for control of the puck with Anaheim Ducks defenseman Hampus Lindholm during second period NHL action in Vancouver, British Columbia, Tuesday, March 28, 2017.

 Add your comments below